subnuminal/d3d-example/README.md

 includes setting up the Windows window.
 The Direct3D initialization work is in `d3d.cpp`.
 The rendering happens in the UpdateAndRender function of `game.cpp`.

+Use WASD to pan the camera around.
+Use the up and down cursory keys to zoom in and out.

 ## To Build And Run